BleonaZeqiri/Dev-tasklist/README.md

     TypeScript strictness is set to false, but if you complete tasks fully type safe you will get maximum points for task completion.

     Any UI and/or Design implementations will be counted as bonus points for your frontend skills.

-## Task completion

-Please make a seperate repo of your own with the completed task, deliver it as instructed by the recruiter.

-## Warning

-Because we are using Docker to start our services, any new/update on the frontend app will require you to restart the services;

-You can restart it by running this command on root of dev-tasklist repo:

-`docker-compose down -v`

-And then restarting them with the command:

-`docker-compose up --build`

-If your laptop cannot handle Docker and/or if you do not have a working laptop at the moment, you have the option to take this interview task directly in our offices in Prishtina with one of our laptops.
-Please discuss the option with the recruiter to arrange it accordingly.